Meet Our Team

 Rabbi Mike Friedman

 Nikki infuses her creativity in everything she touches.
 Born in Chicago, she graduated from the University of Maryland, College Park with a B.S in Mathematics.
 Nikki then continued on to Johns Hopkins University where she received her M.A.T in Secondary Education.
-She has been teaching high school mathematics since 2007 and currently teaches at Yavneh Academy of Dallas.
-She also founded her own business, Niknaks, where she crafts beautiful, wire-wrapped, beaded serving utensils.
+She has been teaching high school mathematics since 2007, including teaching in public school in Baltimore as well as Akiba Yavneh Academy of Dallas.
+She also founded her own art business, Nicole Friedman Studio, where she creates original paintings, resin Judaica, and teaches others as well.

-Nikki is passionate about personal growth and Jewish thought, loves oil painting, yoga, meditation, reading tons of blogs on nutrition and healthy eating, and tries to learn something new from everyone she meets.
-Nikki is married to Rabbi Mike Friedman and lives in Far North Dallas with their children.
+Nikki is passionate about personal growth and Jewish thought, loves the creative and visual arts, yoga, meditation, reading tons of blogs on nutrition and healthy eating, and tries to learn something new from everyone she meets.
+Nikki is married to Rabbi Mike Friedman and lives in Ramat Bet Shemesh, Israel, with their children.

 Beth is the Program Director and Clinician of Breast Cancer Support at Jewish Family Service (JFS) since 2007.
 She is a breast cancer survivor herself.
 At JFS, she facilitates support groups for women survivors of cancer and provides individual counseling for women and couples.